It is a consensus that silk fabric was invented by the Chinese, but opinions are divided as to when the Chinese started to produce it.

 A close look at the Cloud Rider embroidery design.

 While most embroidery works discovered in Mawangdui employ classic Chain Stitches, this one utilises running stitches to create a sharp end of the plants.
-Running stitch is more commonly used today.
+The Running Stitch is more commonly used today.

-This is a piece of embroidered silk fabric that uses Single Chain Stitch to create a Chess Board pattern.
+This is a piece of embroidered silk fabric featuring a Single Chain Stitch in a chessboard pattern.
 Also unearthed from Mawangdui.

 A 2,300-year-old woven silk garment, unearthed from a Warring States Period burial site.

-A 3,000-year-old Chinese silk woven garment unearthed from a West Zhou burial site.
+A 3,000-year-old Chinese silk-woven garment was unearthed from a West Zhou burial site.

 Hello ALL THINGS CHINESE…!!!